pedrorijo91/onfido-document-FFAMS/README.md

 ### Model scoring failures

 Yet another potential problem already approached is that we have one of the vegetation scoring models down for some reason.
 In that case the weighted average can be computed without that particular vegetation score.
 On the other hand we may be missing a 0.99 vegetation and only scoring based on a 0.01 vegetation type.
 To avoid such cases we should introduce a 'weight' threshold.
 If we can't score enough vegetation, then an error should be returned.
-This can be mitigated using replicated as we said, and safer deployments of model updates using A/B tests and/or canary deployments.
+This can be mitigated using replication as we said, and safer deployments of model updates using A/B tests and/or canary deployments.

 ### Peak load failures

 While we could scale or system, we must be aware that the caller may be a bad actor as well (due to a bug or an attacker).
 This means that it could increase the load 10x or 100x.

 First, there's the problem the system could take some time to scale.
 Then there's the problem that it will increase our costs a lot if we increase 100x the number of instances.
 To avoid this, we can introduce some throttling mechanism.
 If the threshold is set, a monitoring alert would be sent and an human could decide if the increase is legit or not.

 ## Risks & Open Questions

-What are the major risks that might prevent your software from working or be successful?
-What don’t you know yet that might change this design or how you approach implementation?

-A: One of the unknowns is that we don't know how or when are requests made.
+One of the unknowns is that we don't know how or when are requests made.
 Is it regularly? is it all day? is it just during some hours of the day?
 We also don't know where are we going to have a bottleneck: is it in the classifier? in the scoring model? in the alerting system?

+The other classical unknown is that we don't know what's the roadmap for the system.
+How are we thinking in improving? which kind of new features we want to add in the future?